Ledrunning/Ledrunning.github.io/README.md

 ## Overview

-This repository serves as a platform where I present my skills in JavaScript and web development.
+This repository serves as a platform to showcase my skills in JavaScript and web development.
 It contains a collection of projects and works that highlight my abilities and experience.

 ## Inspiration